cen4010-s2021-g04/M1/README.md

 # 5. Initial list of high-level functional requirements

-This refers to the high-level functionality that you plan to develop to the best of your knowledge at this point.
-Focus on WHAT and not HOW.
-Keep the users in mind.
-Develop these functions to be consistent with use cases and requirements above.
-Number each requirement and use these numbers consistently from now on.
-For each functionality use 1-5 line description.
-Connects people during social distancing
+**Connects people during social distancing**

 The initial purpose of this web app is to bridge the disconnect between everyday people during these trying times of living in a pandemic.

-Connects the user to their contacts based on free time Instead of your everyday calendar that provides a clear view into your scheduled events on a daily, weekly or monthly basis, our web app focuses on a user’s availability in order to provide an all inclusive view into the user’s and their contact’s free time.
+**Connects the user to their contacts based on free time**

+Instead of your everyday calendar that provides a clear view into your scheduled events on a daily, weekly or monthly basis, our web app focuses on a user’s availability in order to provide an all inclusive view into the user’s and their contact’s free time.

-Dashboard calendar focuses on availability instead of blocked off time This unique approach gives people the ability to easily view and manage their availability so that they don’t have to manually search for their next open time slot to meet with family, friends or colleagues.
+**Dashboard calendar focuses on availability instead of blocked off time**

+This unique approach gives people the ability to easily view and manage their availability so that they don’t have to manually search for their next open time slot to meet with family, friends or colleagues.
 Their free time is automatically populated in their calendar on the dashboard.
 Capability to synchronize the calendars
  A user’s calendar can easily be synced with specific contacts’ calendars to recommend the perfect time that works for them!
 This useful functionality saves time in finding a time slot that works for everyone.

-Provides customizable dashboard functionality
+**Provides customizable dashboard functionality**

 The UI of the web app provides the logged in user with a default dashboard layout that can be rearranged and sized according to the user’s personal preferences.

-User dashboard contains a series of floating widgets The widgets are free to be moved around and can also be hidden if the user prefers limited information on their dashboard.
+**User dashboard contains a series of floating widgets**

+The widgets are free to be moved around and can also be hidden if the user prefers limited information on their dashboard.

-Integrates with existing calendars of the user to populate the calendar in the UI Functionality to integrate with the user’s existing calendar apps is available in order to populate their dashboard calendar and suggested free times widget with the necessary time availability information.
+**Integrates with existing calendars of the user to populate the calendar in the UI**

+Functionality to integrate with the user’s existing calendar apps is available in order to populate their dashboard calendar and suggested free times widget with the necessary time availability information.

-To-do lists, upcoming events are available widgets to provide additional info to the logged in user In order to give the user useful insights into their day, to-do list  and upcoming events widgets are available.
+**To-do lists, upcoming events are available widgets to provide additional info to the logged in user**

+In order to give the user useful insights into their day, to-do list  and upcoming events widgets are available.

-Meant for personal use and school as well.
-Not limited to professional use.
+**Meant for personal use and school as well.
+Not limited to professional use.**

 Unlike the Outlook calendar or other comparable software that is geared toward work or professional use, our web app is meant for users of all ages and for any purpose that can connect people together!